Are you interested in stock trading for beginners? Curious about what strategies top traders use?

 - Going long: This is where you follow the “buy low, sell high” model.
 You buy a stock hoping the price will go up, and then sell at a higher price for a profit.

-- Going short: Also called short selling, this is where you try to profit from a stock that’s dropping in value.
+- Going short: Also called short selling, this is where you try to profit from a stock’s drop in value.
 You borrow shares from a broker and sell them.
-You then buy the shares back at a lower price (if the stock price drops!).
-Finally, you’ve gotta return the shares to your broker.
+Then, you buy the shares back at a lower price (IF the price drops).
+Finally, you return the shares to your broker.
 Your profit is the price difference minus any fees.
-Yep, it’s a thing!
-You can learn more about short selling here.
+Learn more about short selling in this blog post.

 Ready to get started on your trading journey?
-These 7 simple steps will get you started.
+These six simple steps will get you started.

+This is key stock trading for beginners knowledge.
 You can’t start trading without a brokerage account.
-This is the person or firm that executes trades on your behalf.
+This is the firm that executes trades on your behalf.

 I like E-Trade and Interactive Brokers.
 But you might find a broker that works better for your trading style.
-If you need more info on all the different types of brokerage accounts, read my comprehensive guide.
+If you need more info on all the different types of brokerage accounts, read my comprehensive guide here.

 You don’t need an account that’s too involved or fancy.
-Some brokers will offer you leverage, an over-hyped trading platform, and other unnecessary features … Just keep it simple.
+Some brokers will offer you leverage, an over-hyped trading platform, and other unnecessary features … Keep it simple.

-One huge piece of advice I have for new traders: no matter what your strategy, if you’re just getting started, DON’T USE LEVERAGE!
+One huge tip I have for new traders: No matter your strategy, if you’re just getting started, DON’T USE LEVERAGE!

-Don’t add your name to that list of sob stories … Just stay away, at least until you know what you’re doing.
+Don’t add your name to that list of sob stories.
+Stay away.

 Technical analysis involves studying charts, price action, and trading volume.
 Here, you look for patterns that have worked in the past that provide clues to what might happen in the future.
 It can help you anticipate explosive stock price moves just before they happen.